The Hebrew Bible (The Old Testament)

 Awesome story arc

-But even within the Old Testament, which is more than three times longer than the New, scholars manage to find continuity, particularly if they consider it mainly as the Hebrew bible—that is, as the story of one people's relations with God.
+But even within the Old Testament, which is more than three times longer than the New, scholars manage to find continuity, particularly if they consider it mainly as Israelite scripture—namely, as the story of one people's relations with God.

-Its nine hundred chapters can be rearranged along a timeline starting with the creation of the world and moving through the forming of God's covenant with the Jewish people, the (mythical) Egyptian captivity, the escape, the founding of Israel, and the (real) Babylonian exile.
+The anthology's nine hundred chapters could be rearranged along a timeline starting with the creation of the world and moving through the forming of God's covenant with the Jewish people, the (mythical) Egyptian captivity, the escape, the founding of Israel, and the (real) Babylonian exile.
 After six hundred thousand-plus words, it ends with the Jews being returned from Babylon to Israel.

 This bare outline represents an awesome overarching story, comparable to any great intergenerational historical epic.